Two and a Half Men

 originally aired on CBS

-The series originally aired on CBS from September 22, 2003, to February 19, 2015, with a total of twelve seasons consisting of 262 episodes.
-Originally starring Charlie Sheen in the lead role alongside Jon Cryer and Angus T. Jones, the series was about a hedonistic jingle writer, Charlie Harper, his uptight brother, Alan, and his mischievous son, Jake.
-In 2010, CBS and Warner Bros.
-Television reached a multiyear broadcasting agreement for the series, renewing it through at least the 2011–12 season.
-In February 2011, however, CBS decided to end production for the rest of the eighth season after Sheen entered drug rehab and made "disparaging" comments about the series' creator and executive
+Two and a Half Men aired on CBS from September 22, 2003, to February 19, 2015, for 12 seasons and 262 episodes.
+The series was about a hedonistic jingle writer, Charlie Harper, his uptight brother, Alan, and Alan's mischievous son, Jake.
+The show originally starred Charlie Sheen in the lead role alongside Jon Cryer and Angus T. Jones and Marin Hinkle, Melanie Lynskey, and Holland Taylor in supporting roles.
+In February 2011, CBS and Warner Bros.
+Television decided to end production for the rest of the eighth season after Sheen entered drug rehab and made "disparaging" comments about the series' creator and executive producer Chuck Lorre.
+Sheen's contract was terminated the